A pseudospectral approach to rigorous numerical estimation of resonances of transfer operators: Comparisons and Outlook

 \subsubsection{Acknowledgements}

-The authors would like to thank the following people for helpful discussions and suggestions during the course of writing this paper: Oscar Bandtlow, Maxime Breden, Stefano Galatolo, Jason Mireles-James, Federico Poloni, and Julia Slipantschuk.
+The authors would like to thank the following people for helpful discussions and suggestions during the course of writing this paper: Oscar Bandtlow, Maxime Breden, Matthew Colbrook, Stefano Galatolo, Jason Mireles-James, Federico Poloni, and Julia Slipantschuk.

 We would also like to thank Stefano Galatolo and the Math Department at the University of Pisa, as well as Yuzuru Sato and RIES-Hokkaido University, for the use of computational resources.
+Lastly, we extend our gratidude to the anonymous referees of this paper, who pointed out errors and suggested key improvements to this manuscript.

 }